In Business Email Does Size Matter?

 Since it takes a manual setting change to increase the font size — folks will assume there is a reason for doing so.
 And if it is much larger, do not be surprised if they take that to mean you are “raising your voice.”

-Keep your font size set at the default of your email software program and if the emphasis is your goal, choose the words that best fit your intent.
+Keep your font size set at the default of your email software program, and if the emphasis is your goal, choose the words that best fit your intent.
 Work at growing your vocabulary instead of relying on formatting.

-Next, the Length of Emails
+Next, the Size or Length of Emails

 This is where your discretion comes into play.
 Emails are not meant to be manifestos and are best used for quick and concise communications.